DaveParillo/cisc192-reader/_sources/chapter2/keywords.rst

          :feedback_d: string should not be used as a variable name.
          :feedback_e: char is a keyword and cannot be used as a variable name.

-         Multiple Response: Which of the following are keywords or will otherwise generate some error from the compiler if used as a variable name?
+         Multiple Response: Which of the following are keywords or may generate some error from the compiler if used as a variable name and should be avoided?

    .. tab:: Q3